hugoroy/astroid-wiki/Astroid-setup.md

 At last, you need to define which program to call to send your email.
 For instance:

 * if you use [msmtp](http://msmtp.sourceforge.net/): `"accounts.id.sendmail": "msmtp --read-envelope-from -t"`
-* if you use a sendmail compatible solution (e.g. postfix), the line should be: `"sendmail": "sendmail -t -v"`
+* if you use a sendmail compatible solution (e.g. postfix), the line should be: `"sendmail": "sendmail -t"`

 [notmuchintro]: ./Introduction-to-notmuch